RightWrite/RightWrite/README.md

 The specific areas where I can be of service include:

-- *README.md* content creation/optimization & formatting
+- *README.md* content creation & optimization
 - app descriptions on *F-Droid* & *Google Play*
 - app wikis & PDFs
+- Markdown documents

 Regarding *README.md* files, I can craft magnificent written pieces geared toward a general English-speaking audience, or any specific audience you choose.
 Besides that, I can write or optimize existing app descriptions for app stores, such as *Google Play* & *F-Droid*.